Intraocular lens: Accommodating

 Some newer lens designs attempt to allow the eye to regain some ability to change focus from distance to near (accommodation).
-However, many accommodating IOLs used today only achieve a very limited improvements in near vision which reduced over time.
+However, many accommodating IOLs used today only achieve very limited improvements in near vision which reduce over time.
 Accommodative intraocular lenses may also have a slightly higher risk of developing posterior capsule opacification (PCO), though there is some uncertainty around this finding.
-PCO is a common side-effect of many cataract surgeries and is easily treatable with a one-time laser capsulotomy procedure (see below).
+PCO is a common side-effect of many cataract surgeries and is easily treatable with a one-time laser capsulotomy procedure.

 Accommodating IOLs interact with ciliary muscles and zonules, using hinges at both ends to "latch on" and move forward and backward inside the eye using the same nerves and musculature as normal accommodation.
 These IOLs have a 4.5-mm square-edged optic and a long-hinged plate design with polyimide loops at the end of the haptics.
 The hinges are made of an advanced silicone called BioSil that was thoroughly tested to make sure it was capable of unlimited flexing in the eye.

 An accommodating lens made by Eyeonics, now Bausch & Lomb, was approved by the US FDA in 2003.
 The Crystalens has two hinged struts on opposite edges which displace the lens along the optical axis when an inward transverse force is applied to the haptic loops at the outer ends of the struts (the components transferring the movement of the contact points to the device), and it springs back when the force is reduced.
 It is implanted in the eye's lens capsule, where the contractions of the ciliary body which would focus the eye with the natural lens are used to focus the implant.